Cops and community talk the "social contract" in public forum

 The next citizen-posed question asked who on the panel considers themselves an ally, a common term for people who actively help people of color achieve racial equality and safety.
 Malone and Moss raised their hands, but the officers seemed puzzled, at one point asking “an ally to what?”
 After clarifying, the officers followed suit, raising their hands, but the confusion seemed indicative of the problems that remain between minority communities and police.

 To another question: Why did you all decide to become police officers?
-Each of the officers shared how their opinions changed since becoming an officer; Garin and Baldessare saying that it was their positive relationships or experiences with police beforehand that inspired them to pursue police work, once again brought light back to the initial dialog regarding familiarity and visibility.
+Each of the officers shared how their opinions changed since becoming an officer; Garin and Baldessare saying that it was their positive relationships or experiences with police beforehand that inspired them to consider police work, once again brought light back to the initial dialogue regarding familiarity and visibility.

 “Racism isn’t just the shark, it’s also the water,” said Myrick.
 He reiterated points mentioned by Garin earlier, regarding changes to recruiting, “I think it’s most important to hire the right person first, than to train the wrong person.”